What to See in Turin in One Day: Is Turin Worth Visiting?

 • WebsiteMAUTO website

-If you’re a car enthusiast, the National Automobile Museum (MAUTO) in Turin is your paradise.
+I am a car enthusiast, and therefor the National Automobile Museum (MAUTO) in Turin was supposed to be my paradise.
 With over 200 original cars from 80 brands across the globe, this museum explores the evolution of the automobile, from the first Ferraris and Rolls-Royces to F1 race cars and military jeeps.

 Museo Nazionale dell'Automobile in Turin, Italy, photo by Next Level of Travel